meraki-analytics/orianna/README.md

 ```
 Alternatively, Orianna can automatically load your configuration file on startup if you set your `ORIANNA_CONFIGURATION_PATH` environment variable to the path of your configuration file.

+## Android Usage Note
+If you're using orianna with Android, be aware that using the default configuration which uses the RiotAPI Data Source will result in leaking your API key to the users of your application.
+For personal applications you won't be sharing, that's okay.
+If you're going to distribute your application, however, you'll need to have orianna make its calls indirectly through a proxy server.
+You can use [Kernel](https://github.com/meraki-analytics/kernel) to easily set up a proxy server along with the Kernel Data Source in orianna to send your requests to it instead of the Riot API.
+[Here's an example](https://gist.github.com/robrua/c9248aa80212849e95e9002fac1970eb) of an orianna configuration file that uses Kernel instead of the Riot API.

 ## Questions & Contributions
 Feel free to send pull requests or to contact us via GitHub or [Discord](https://discord.gg/JRDk2JU).
 We also hang around the [Riot API Discord](https://discord.gg/riotapi), so come by and say hello.
 We love to hear what people are building with Orianna!
 If you would like to help us maintain Orianna, let us know on our [Discord](https://discord.gg/JRDk2JU).